Skip to main content

 The Job in progress status indicates an active crawl of your datasource.
 Since full crawls typically take several days to complete, this status will persist throughout the crawling process.

-You will not be able to delete your active People Data source.
-If you wish to delete this instance, first set a new People Data source on the People Data page.
+Currently, some datasources do not support deletion.
+Datasources that you cannot create multiple instances of cannot be deleted.
+In addition, you will not be able to delete your active People Data source.
+If you wish to delete this datasource, first set a new People Data source on the People Data page.

 Crawl management operations must be performed by Glean support.
 Please contact them for assistance with stopping or restarting crawls.